Suspension or Termination for Cause

 A. Preliminary Proceedings

-When reason arises to question the fitness of a faculty member who has Tenure or whose term of appointment has not expired, the appropriate administrative officers shall discuss the matter with the faculty member.
-If a resolution is not achieved, an ad hoc committee of three (3) faculty members will be formed.
-Within seven (7) days of a request by the University Provost, one member will be selected by the Faculty Council and one will be selected by the provost.
-A third committee member will be selected by the other two within seven (7) days of their appointment.
-The committee shall attempt to effect a settlement and, if unsuccessful, shall make a recommendation as to whether formal proceedings should be instituted.
-The committee’s responsibilities must be discharged within fourteen (14) days of its formation.
-If the committee recommends the institution of proceedings, or if the provost — even after considering a recommendation of the committee that proceedings not be instituted — decides that proceedings should be undertaken, action shall be commenced under the procedures which follow.
-Except when there is disagreement, a detailed statement of the grounds for the proposed suspension or termination shall then be jointly formulated by the provost and the faculty committee; if there is a disagreement, or the committee has failed to make a recommendation within the fourteen (14)-day time limit, the provost may formulate the statement.
+The appropriate administrative officers shall discuss the matter with the faculty member.
+If a resolution is not achieved, the University Provost shall form an ad hoc committee of three (3) faculty members from the Standing Hearing Committee referenced in Section D. The committee shall attempt to effect a settlement and, if unsuccessful, shall make a recommendation as to whether formal proceedings should be instituted.
+The committee’s responsibilities must be discharged within thirty (30) days of its formation.
+If the committee recommends the institution of proceedings, or if the University Provost — even after considering a recommendation of the committee that proceedings not be instituted — decides that proceedings should be undertaken, action shall be commenced under the procedures which follow.
+Except when there is disagreement, a detailed statement of the grounds for the proposed suspension or termination shall then be jointly formulated by the University Provost and the faculty committee; if there is a disagreement, or the committee has failed to make a recommendation within the thirty (30) day time limit, the University Provost may formulate the statement.

 B. Commencement of Formal Proceedings

-The provost shall start formal proceedings by transmitting a copy of the statement to the faculty member, and a notice informing the faculty member that, if the faculty member so requests, a hearing to determine whether suspension or termination should be imposed will be conducted by a faculty Hearing Committee no sooner than twenty (20) nor more than thirty (30) days from the date of mailing of the notice.
-The notice shall be sent by certified mail to the faculty member’s home address.
-The faculty member shall, at least five (5) days before the date set for the hearing, indicate in writing whether or not the faculty member wishes a hearing and, if so, respond in writing to the charges.
+The University Provost shall start formal proceedings by transmitting a copy of the statement to the faculty member, and a notice informing the faculty member that, if the faculty member so requests, a hearing to determine whether suspension or termination should be imposed will be conducted by a faculty Hearing Committee no sooner than twenty (20) nor more than sixty (60) days from the date of receipt of the notice.
+The notice shall be sent to the faculty member by a method for which receipt may be confirmed.
+The faculty member shall indicate in writing within fourteen (14) days of receipt of the notice whether or not the faculty member wishes a hearing.
+If the faculty member does not respond in a timely manner or indicates that they do not wish a hearing, the University Provost’s recommendation regarding finding and sanction shall be forwarded to the President under Section G.

 C. Suspension of Faculty Member

-Suspension of the faculty member during the procedures is justified if, in the opinion of the provost, harm to the faculty member or to others is threatened by the faculty member’s continuance.
+Suspension of the faculty member during the procedures is justified if, in the opinion of the University Provost, harm to the faculty member or to others is threatened by the faculty member’s continuance.
 Any such suspension shall be with pay.

 If any facts are in dispute, the testimony of witnesses and other evidence concerning the matter shall be received.